kexiZeroing/kexiZeroing.github.io/src/blog/how-common-web-mechanisms-work-under-the-hood.md

   getAST: (path) => {
     const content = fs.readFileSync(path, "utf-8");
-    // `sourceType` indicates the mode the code should be parsed in
+    // `sourceType` indicates the mode the code should be parsed in return parser.parse(content, {
-    // files with ES6 imports and exports are considered "module" and are otherwise "script". return parser.parse(content, {
       sourceType: "module",
     });